SKevo18/mediawiki-updater/README.md

 ## Features

-- Downloads MediaWiki core (version 1.42.1 by default);
+- Downloads MediaWiki core (version 1.43 by default);
 - Downloads specified extensions and skins;
 - Uses a temporary directory for downloads to prevent overwriting existing files;
 - Ignores specified paths when copying files to the target directory;

 ## Prerequisites

-- Go 1.16 or higher
+- Go 1.16 or higher (latest version is recommended)
 - Git (for cloning the repository)

 > [!CAUTION]